 Unfortunately, part of the structure was destroyed by the Spaniards and according to the chronicler Polo de Ondegardo, the Spanish conqueror Gonzalo Pizarro found the remains of the Inca Viracocha and ordered the burning of the entire site.

 The site is located 50 kilometers north of Cusco and there are different ways to get there.
-Depending on the type of experience you’re looking for, you can choose between a two-day trek starting from Tambomachay, a full day trek or just a regular tour to Huchuy Qosqo.
+Depending on the type of experience you’re looking for, you can choose between a two-day trek starting from Tambomachay, a full-day trek, or just a regular tour to Huchuy Qosqo.

-10. Take a horseback ride through Cusco’s surroundings
+Take a horseback ride through Cusco’s surroundings

 For those looking for a more intimate and special connection with nature, you should take a horseback riding tour through the archeological circuit of the city.
 That way, you’ll get to experience even more off-the-beaten-track attractions and some of the most visually striking sceneries of the region.

 Cusco offers the perfect setting for these types of adventures!
-Besides, you’ll surely be captivated by the natural landscapes of the region as well as for the extensive cultural expression and history of the place.
+Besides, you’ll surely be captivated by the natural landscapes of the region as well as by the extensive cultural expression and history of the place.

 Here at Viagens Machu Picchu, we want you to have all the options possible so you can plan the perfect trip to Peru.
 If you would like assistance, remember that we are just a click away!